Matt-Eva/freecreate-backend/tech_stack.md

         - Store bulk of content within MongoDb - everything except images.
     -Redis
         -Use Redis for session handling and possibly caching if necessary.
+        -Use `ioredis` package for Node.js - detailed instructions for using it on Render.
     -Amazon S3 && Cloudfront
         -Use S3 for image storage
         -Use Cloudfront with S3 for better delivery of assets